Architecting a Modern Data Lake

 The End of Hadoop

 A key challenge was with batch processing.
-Batch processes run in the background and do not have interaction with the user.
-Hadoop was efficient with batch processing when it came to very large files, but suffered with smaller files — both from an efficiency perspective as well as a latency perspective — effectively rendering it obsolete as enterprises sought out processing and consumption frameworks that could ingest varied datasets large and small in batch, cdc and real time.
+Batch processes run in the background and do not interact with the user.
+Hadoop was efficient with batch processing when it came to very large files but suffered with smaller files—both from an efficiency perspective as well as a latency perspective—effectively rendering it obsolete as enterprises sought out processing and consumption frameworks that could ingest varied datasets large and small in batch, CDC, and real-time.

 By disaggregating, enterprises can achieve superior economics, better manageability, improved scalability, and enhanced total cost of ownership.

-In contrast, MinIO was born in the cloud and is designed for containers and orchestration via Kubernetes, making it the ideal technology to transition to when retiring legacy HDFS instances.
+In contrast, MinIO was born cloud native and is designed for containers and orchestration via Kubernetes, making it the ideal technology to transition to when retiring legacy HDFS instances.

-This has given rise to the modern data lake.
-The modern data lake takes advantage of using the commodity hardware approach inherited from Hadoop but disaggregates storage and compute — thereby changing how data is processed, analyzed, and consumed.
+This has given rise to the Modern Datalake.
+It takes advantage of using the commodity hardware approach inherited from Hadoop but disaggregates storage and compute — thereby changing how data is processed, analyzed, and consumed.

 Building a Modern Data Lake with MinIO

-MinIO is a high performance object storage system that was built from scratch to be scalable and cloud-native.
+MinIO is a high-performance object storage system that was built from scratch to be scalable and cloud-native.
 The team that built MinIO also built one of the most successful file systems, GlusterFS, before evolving their thinking on storage.
-The deep understanding of file systems and which processes were expensive or inefficient informed the architecture of MinIO — delivering performance and simplicity in the process.
+Their deep understanding of file systems and which processes were expensive or inefficient informed the architecture of MinIO, delivering performance and simplicity in the process.

-MinIO was, from inception, designed for the cloud operating model.
-As a result, it runs on every cloud — public, private, on-prem, bare-metal, and edge.
+From its inception, MinIO was designed for the cloud operating model.
+As a result, it runs on every cloud—public, private, on-prem, bare metal, and edge.
 This makes it ideal for multi-cloud and hybrid-cloud deployments.
-With hybrid configuration, MinIO enables migration of data analytics and data science workloads in accordance with approaches like the Strangler Fig Pattern popularized by Martin Fowler.
+With a hybrid configuration, MinIO enables the migration of data analytics and data science workloads in accordance with approaches like the Strangler Fig Pattern popularized by Martin Fowler.

 Modern Data Ready

-Hadoop was purpose-built for machine data where “unstructured data” means large (GiB to TiB sized) log files.
-When used as a general purpose storage platform where true unstructured data is in play, the prevalence of small objects (KB to MB) greatly impairs Hadoop HDFS as the name nodes were never designed to scale in this fashion.
+Hadoop was purpose-built for data where “unstructured data” means large (GiB to TiB-sized) log files.
+When used as a general-purpose storage platform where true unstructured data is in play, the prevalence of small objects (KB to MB) greatly impairs Hadoop HDFS, as the name nodes were never designed to scale in this fashion.
 MinIO excels at any file/object size (8KiB to 5TiB).

 Open Source